rendfall/dont-close-me-now/README.md

 # Don't close me now

-> Page to prevent browser from closing one and more tabs open.
+> Prevent your browser from closing one and more tabs open.

 <img src="./assets/images/dont-close-me-now.png" width="407" height="610" style="display:block">